 1) Chill Out

 Stress increases skin problems and often results in wrinkles, zits, and blemishes.
 Besides the physiological effects of stress, we tend to neglect our skin.
-It could be due to a lack of energy or motivation to adhere to the daily skin care regimens.
-Simple things like washing your face can become a choir.
+It could be due to a lack of energy or motivation to adhere to the daily skincare regimens.
+As a result, simple things like washing your face can become a choir.

 There is no “one-fits-it-all” solution to find your “Zen” place.
 For me, my daily yoga practice, hiking in nature, reading, listening to music is the answer.